zynga/classes/README.md

 ```

+In the above example, 'base' will be used as superclass.
+If 'base' is not already defined, then the
+definition of 'myclass' will be delayed until 'base' gets defined.

-Once a class is defined, invoke it like this:
+Once a class is defined, instantiate it like this:

 ```js
 	var instance = classes.instantiate('myclass');